Dr. Diana J. Quatroche, Chairperson

 - Undergraduate courses in the professional education sequence may be retaken one time only.
 Students with extenuating circumstances may follow the departmental appeal process.

 - Once students are admitted to the Becoming a Complete Professional Program, their progress in the program is reviewed by Education Student Services and the Elementary Selection, Admission, and Retention Committee.
-Personal dispositions and characteristics as well as appropriate grade point average are given consideration in determining whether a student is permitted to continue in the Becoming a Complete Professional Program.
+Personal dispositions and characteristics as well as appropriate grade point average shall be given consideration in determining whether a student shall be permitted to continue in the Becoming a Complete Professional Program.
 A grade of C or better is required in each professional education course as well as a minimum cumulative grade point average of 2.5.

 - Students must satisfy the procedures and requirements for supervised student teaching: